Guide to Full Funnel and Closed Loop Marketing Strategies

 Target the Right Audience

-Finding an online audience that wants what you’re selling is your first goal.
+Finding an online audience that wants what you're selling is your first goal.
 Do this by ensuring your company can be found.
-Strategic keywords can help your company pop up on search engines, while alluring descriptions can prompt people to click to visit your site.
+Strategic keywords and content optimization can help your company rank in search engines, while compelling meta descriptions and rich snippets can prompt people to click to visit your site.

 Present an attractive site that provides a remarkable experience to encourage visitors to stick around once they land there.
-Track visitor movements with cookies, retargeting them through search engines when they again search for words or phrases related to your offerings.
+Use first-party data and privacy-compliant tracking methods to understand visitor behavior, then reach them through personalized content and targeted advertising based on their demonstrated interests.

 Nurture that Audience

 A variety of techniques can be used to nurture the audience so your company remains top of mind.
-You can invest in ads that continue to appear for the target until he or she takes some type of action.
-Since you’re paying to place ads in front of people who already showed some level of interest in what you’re selling, the ROI tends to be higher than pay-per-click (PPC) ads that don’t target a specific audience.
+Modern advertising platforms allow for sophisticated audience targeting based on intent signals and engagement.
+Since you're reaching people who already showed some level of interest in what you're selling, the ROI tends to be higher than broad-targeting campaigns.

 Evaluate Efforts